-Applicants should be aware that acceptance into the Department of Music is a competitive, selective process and there are limited audition spaces.
+Applicants should be aware that acceptance into the Department of Music is both competitive and selective, and there are limited audition spaces.
 It is recommended that serious applicants prepare for, and schedule an audition on the earliest possible audition date.

 All students will be notified of their status by mail within two weeks after their audition date.

 Applicants will be required to complete a short theory placement exam on their audition day.
 The results of this examination do not affect acceptance.

 Theory Diagnostic Examination